lincolnjohnny/lincolnjohnny/README.md

 ## I'm Lincoln Johnny!
 Let me introduce myself :D

 - Undergraduate in System Analysis and Development from FATEC Franca - Dr. Thomaz Novelino
-- I’m currently learning Python 🐍 and Artificial Intelligence 🧠🤖
+- Currently learning Python 🐍 and Artificial Intelligence 🧠🤖
 - Technology Lover ❤️
 - Taking the first steps in Artificial Intelligence and Data Science
+- I believe in the technological potential to make people's lives easier and to create a barrier-free and accessible world for everyone.

 ## About me